Skip to content

 Origins of Agriculture

 Happy February, readers!
 I hope you’re not too wet.
 Now, I was lucky enough to receive as a Christmas present this excellent volume: Cunliffe, B. (2012).
-Britain Begins (Oxford University Press; Oxford).
-The prolific and erudite knight Professor Sir Barry Cunliffe probably needs no introduction for the readership of this blog but, for the curious, … Read More “Domesticated Bliss” »
+Britain Begins (Oxford University … Read More “Domesticated Bliss” »

 Of Mustard and Manure